 Health-related content is doing incredibly well, which isn’t surprising.
 The publishers who are generating the most consistent profit currently are those with direct-sold inventory.
 Beefing up sales teams to create these deals seems to be paying off for them.
 So is ad revenue making a comeback?

 Probably, and publishers should examine what they can do to make the most of it.
-That being said, there’s really only one way to crisis-proof publishers, and that is diversification.
+That being said, there is really only one way to crisis-proof publishers, and that is diversification.
 Relying on one source of revenue is just not tenable.
 If you haven’t yet looked at new revenue channels, this stability is the perfect opportunity to do so.
 So let’s get to work.
 What’s going on in your neck of the woods?
-I’d love to hear about how you’re approaching ad revenue and overall diversification.
+I would love to hear about how you’re approaching ad revenue and overall diversification.
 It’s also worth noting that being back to normal patterns means that July CPCs will be starting low, with a huge opportunity to scale, so it’s a good time to invest in paid traffic.
 If you want to learn a bit more about what Marketing Masterminds can do to help you improve your paid distribution strategy, make sure to visit our Contact Us page.

 This week, I’ve been reading about how publishers are responding to (and monetizing) the uptick in time spent on mobile devices and social platforms.
 Kiplinger, for example, recently revamped its website with a new mobile-first design in response to a shift in reader habits.
 Condé Nast, on the other hand, announced seven new podcasts, including “The Pitchfork Review,” “Get Wired,” and “In Vogue,” all of which will be part of the new Condé Nast Podcast Network.

-It’s no secret that the events of this year have caused an overall surge in social media marketing usage, and the latest projections show that we can expect this trend to continue through the end of this year and into 2021.
+It’s no secret that the events of this year have caused an overall surge in social media marketing usage, and the latest projections show that we can expect this trend to continue through the end of this year and into 2025.
 Translation: now is a particularly good time for publishers to leverage paid social to drive affiliate dollars and ad revenue.

 As publishers continue to adapt by pivoting from in-person events to virtual ones or developing new ways to reduce their reliance on cookies, they’ve also been doubling down on a channel with a tried-and-true history of driving engagement: email.